jgraph/www.diagrams.net-source/_posts/2022-07-27-dark-mode-diagram-editor.md

 If you find a shape that has an unreadable label when switched to dark mode (with no default style set), please raise an issue in our [JGraph/drawio GitHub repository](https://github.com/jgraph/drawio/issues) _after_ searching to see if there is an existing issue for that problem.

-The Dark theme is one of [four diagram editor themes](/blog/diagram-editor-theme.html):
+Dark mode is works with three of the [four diagram editor themes](/blog/diagram-editor-theme.html):
 * The default diagram editor.
 * Atlas - matches the draw.io app inside Atlassian's Confluence and Jira.
 Dark mode is not available for this theme.
 * Minimal - floating dialogs for all tools.